 Let’s look at few allergy-friendly options you can try for your next celebration.
-Please keep in mind that allergy-friendly doesn’t necessarily mean allergy-free so be sure to check if the ingredients are appropriate for your child’s specific food allergies.
+Please keep in mind that allergy-friendly doesn’t necessarily mean allergen-free, depending on your little one's food allergies, so be sure to check if the ingredients are appropriate for your child’s specific list of foods to avoid.

 Birthday cakes are so much more than just the ingredients that go into them.
 They represent the milestone of another year of life.
 When your child has a food allergy or other condition limiting the food that they can eat, a typical birthday cake may not be an option.
 Here are a few alternatives to a traditional birthday cake that could make a great allergy-friendly stand-in.

 Birthday Trifle "Cake"

 Instead of a cake, a trifle might be the next-best thing.
 You can layer almost any dessert-type items along with fruit in a trifle dish to make a dessert worthy of candles.
 It looks fancy, tastes delicious, and everyone can enjoy.

 - Start by choosing fruits your child likes in an age-appropriate form (pureed for 1st birthdays, cut into small pieces for toddlers, or slices for an older child).

 - Add a layer of a favorite baked good, if you have a “safe” one to choose from, such as an allergen-free cookie.
 This could be whole, cubed, or even crushed into crumbs.
 Looking for ideas?
 Try the Neocate Food Allergy Cookbook.

 - A pudding or something similar makes a great third layer.
 If boxed pudding mixes aren’t an option, you could prepare a starch-based pudding and replace dairy ingredients with fruit juice.
 Another option is to create a pudding using Neocate Nutra (for children over the age of 6 months).